 There are many benefits to embracing campus life.
-To learn more, check out The Benefits of Getting Involved on Campus!
+To learn more, check out Being Involved in College: How Can It Benefit Me?!

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.